microsoft/fluentui-react-native/apps/E2E/README.md

 ```
 describe('Click on each test page and check if it renders', function() {
   it('Checkbox Test Page', () => {
-    CheckboxPageObject.navigateToPageAndLoadTests(true); // check true if you have a dedicated section for E2E tests
+    CheckboxPageObject.navigateToPageAndLoadTests(true); // pass true if you have a dedicated section for E2E tests
 });
 ```